 Download Configuration

-The Download Configuration button in the Build Manager pop-up (which appears after clicking the ‘Build …’ action option under the Actions menu) provides a solution that allows for direct changes to the GLU.Engine without requiring a complete rebuild, reducing the possibility of introducing untested modifications.
+The Download Configuration button in the Build Manager pop-up (which appears after clicking the ‘Build …’ action option under the Actions menu) provides a the configuration files associated with the GLU.Engine.
+These files can be swapped for the files included in a build which will allow for direct changes to the GLU.Engine without requiring a complete rebuild, reducing the possibility of introducing untested modifications.

-The download will include the following configuration Files:
+The download will generate a zip file which will include the following configuration Files:

 - application.yml